JhorexMacusi/ISPSC_BSIT/README.md

 - Create and display their personal portfolio (name, bio, GitHub link, and photo)
 - Learn how to use **forks, branches, and pull requests**
 - Collaborate using real open-source workflows
-- Build a shared showcase of ISPSC IT talent

 ---